-In Uganda, it is estimated that there are over 20,000 persons with albinism (PWA).
-PWA suffer human rights abuse and discrimination throughout the ages due to myths and misconceptions, because people continue regarding them as social misfits.
+In Uganda as of July 2020, it is estimated that there are over 20,000 people with albinism.
+People with albinism (PWA), suffer human rights abuse and discrimination throughout the ages due to myths and misconceptions, because people continue regarding them as social misfits.

 The overarching theme of myths and misconceptions associated with albinism is that a child with albinism is a demon.

 SCOSP as a model indigenous Non Governmental Organization, is Rescuing, Protecting, Rehabilitating, Educating, and Empowering PWA.

 By lacking the skin pigment melanin, PWA have no own sun protection so that they are urgently in need of sun screen and long sleeved clothing.
 Despite increasing knowledge and awareness of PWA, skin cancer reduces life expectancy of persons with albinism considerably.
 In fact, 98% of PWA in Tanzania die before the age of 40 from skin cancer, which can be likened to Uganda.

 People with albinism have vision problems that are not completely correctable with eyeglasses, resulting in a low vision.
 It is the abnormal development of the retina and abnormal patterns of nerve connections between the eye and the brain that cause vision problems.
 Although people with albinism may be considered "legally blind", most learn to use their vision in a variety of ways and are able to perform innumerable activities.
 Some have even sufficient vision to drive a car.

 Concluding, awareness raising and fighting these indefensible lies is a major mission of SCOSP.

 Read on for our work